 Islay, as with other island communities in Scotland, faces multiple challenges in terms of its physical geography, building stock and infrastructure.
 It also has unique opportunities to develop an innovative and integrated local energy system that can deliver sustainable and inclusive economic growth.

-The Scottish Government, Highlands and Islands Enterprise, and Argyll and Bute Council are working with Local Energy Scotland to promote a collective approach to developing Islay’s local energy system.
+The Scottish Government, Highlands and Islands Enterprise, and Argyll and Bute Council are working to promote a collective approach to developing Islay’s local energy system.
 This approach looks at how energy is generated, supplied and consumed on Islay and the surrounding islands of Jura and Colonsay, and how this can benefit the local community.
+This work was supported by Local Energy Scotland through to March 2021.

 What is a local energy system?